below/HelloSilicon/README.md

 Of course, the usual alignment and addressing changes were needed.

 And as we learned in Chapter 5, all assembler directives (like `.equ` must be in lowercase for the Clang assember.
-Also, clang uses `.endmacro` instead of GNU's `.ENDM`.

 Please note that I have not tested the `codesnippts` code yet, at this point all I can say is that it builds.